MichalOpoka/ecfr/cfr/title-37-Patents-Trademarks-Copyrights/chapter-II-US-Copyright-Office-Library-Congress/subchapter-A-Copyright-Office-Procedures/part-202-Preregistration-Registration-Claims-Copyright/section-202.20.md

 (d) *Special relief.* (1) In any case the Register of Copyrights may, after consultation with other appropriate officials of the Library of Congress and upon such conditions as the Register may determine after such consultation:

-(i) Permit the deposit of one copy or phonorecord, or alternative identifying material, in lieu of the one or two copies or phonorecords otherwise required by paragraph (c)(1) of this section;
+(i) Permit the deposit of one copy or phonorecord, or alternative identifying material, in lieu of the one or two copies or phonorecords otherwise required by paragraph (c)(1) of this section or;

 (ii) Permit the deposit of incomplete copies or phonorecords, or copies or phonorecords other than those normally comprising the best edition; or

-(iii) Permit the deposit of an actual copy or copies, in lieu of the identifying material otherwise required by this section; or
+(iii) Permit the deposit of an actual copy or copies, in lieu of the identifying material otherwise required by this section or § 202.4; or

-(iv) Permit the deposit of identifying material which does not comply with § 202.21.
+(iv) Permit the deposit of identifying material which does not comply with § 202.4 or § 202.21.

 (2) Any decision as to whether to grant such special relief, and the conditions under which special relief is to be granted, shall be made by the Register of Copyrights after consultation with other appropriate officials of the Library of Congress, and shall be based upon the acquisition policies of the Library of Congress then in force and the archival and examining requirements of the Copyright Office.